 Unearned revenues are liabilities that do not involve the application of the revenue availability criteria and, therefore, applies equally to both accrual and modified accrual financial statements.
 FCPS has several types of unearned revenues.
-Advance tuition and community use payments constitute two sources.
-These unearned revenues are reported in the General Fund.
+Community use payments are reported in the General Fund.
 In the Food and Nutrition Services Fund, the unearned revenues reported represents balances in student accounts for prepaid purchases of school lunches, breakfasts, and snacks as of June 30, which will be used to purchase meals in the subsequent school year.
 Unearned revenues reported in the Grants and Self-Supporting Programs Fund is primarily attributable to advance tuition payments for summer school.
 The unearned revenues in the Adult and Community Education Fund stems from tuition payments to be applied to classes offered in the following fiscal year.
 Unearned revenues in the Health Benefits Fund represents coverage for the months of July and August withheld in advance from employees' paychecks from September through June.

-F. CASH AND CASH FQUIVALENTS
+E. CASH AND CASH EQUIVALENTS

 Cash on deposit with the County represents the majority of FCPS' available cash.
 Placing these funds in an investment pool administered by the County enhances investment returns.
-At June 30, 2019, all of the County's deposits were covered by the Federal Deposit Insurance Corporation (FDIC) or collateralized in accordance with the Virginia Security for Public Deposits Act (Act).
+At June 30, 2020, all of the County's deposits were covered by the Federal Deposit Insurance Corporation (FDIC) or collateralized in accordance with the Virginia Security for Public Deposits Act (Act).
 The Act establishes a single body of law applicable to the pledge of security as collateral for public funds on deposit in banking institutions.
 This ensures that the procedure for securing public deposits is uniform throughout the State.
 Under the Act, banks holding public deposits must pledge certain levels of collateral and make monthly filings with the State Treasury Board.